gabors-data-analysis/da-coding-rstats/README.md

 *partial match: case study is only used as a starting point for the lecture.

 **students can understand and replicate material based on that lecture

+## Example course

+As an example for a coding course

 ## Our thanks